-1. Appointment of District Clerk Enclosure

-moved that Elizabeth Appelbaum be appointed for the position of District

-Clerk for the 2020-21 school year as per the attached employment agreement.
+2. Appointment of District Clerk Enclosure moved that Suzanne Mallozzi be appointed for the position of District Clerk for the 2021-2022 school year as per the attached employment agreement and that Randi D'Ambrosio be appointed to Acting District Clerk at no additional salary.

-2. Election of President of Board of Education nominated for the position of President of the Board of Education.
+3. Election of President of Board of Education nominated for the position of President of the Board of Education.